adamrmoss/edu-basic/docs/noise-synthesis-system.md

 - High/low noise selection modes
 - Periodic noise modes created by clocking one LFSR with another

+**POKEY's Frequency Generation:**
+- POKEY used a master clock that was divided by a frequency divider (AUDCTL register)
+- The divided clock directly controlled the LFSR stepping rate
+- LFSR bits were output as pulse waves at the divided clock rate
+- Changing the frequency divider changed how fast the LFSR stepped, which changed both:
+  - The pitch of periodic noise (when pattern was short enough to be audible)
+  - The character of the noise (faster stepping = higher frequency content)
+- **Key limitation**: Frequency and noise character were coupled - you couldn't change pitch without changing the noise timbre

 ### Limitations of Classic PSGs
 - Fixed register sizes (often 15-bit or 17-bit LFSRs)
 - Limited clock routing options
 - Binary high/low noise selection
 - Hardware-specific tap configurations
 - Inflexible modulation capabilities
+- Frequency and noise character coupled together

 ### This System's Approach
 Rather than emulating POKEY exactly, this system: